|

 • Inflammation and Cancer Risk: Persistent respiratory irritation from microplastics might increase the risk of cancer development.

-And these microplastics aren’t only toxic to us, but especially to animals and the environment.
+And these microplastics aren’t only toxic to us, but also to animals and the environment.

 Unlike natural fibers, polyester is non-biodegradable, lingers in landfills for hundreds of years, and heavily contributes to global pollution.